sadityakumar9211/medichain-nextjs/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+Distributed under the GPL-3.0 License.
+See `COPYING` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>